jaysuk/JaysToolChanger/README.md

 # About Me
 I'm a mechaical engineer by trade and have been dabbling in 3D printing for the last 9 years.
 I have owned a number of printers, mainly cartesian or delta types.
 This is my first coreXY.
-I plan on posting on [My Blog](https://www.jayuk.org/) with my build progression
+I plan on posting on [My Blog](https://www.jayuk.org/) with my build progression.
+There is a [Discord Server](https://discord.gg/txqEmK).
+Come and join me for a chat!